There’s a game called Starbound

 How do I get Experience?

 Experience is gained by eating.
-The amount gained is directly correlated to how much food an item provides, multiplied by its rarity:
+The amount gained is directly correlated to how much food an item provides, increased by its rarity:

 ---|---|